 There are few NGO’s that help fund post-secondary education.
 The long term impact of helping one person in a family attain a post-secondary degree can have large effects on the family and community as a whole.
 The Vietnamese culture highly values “filial love” and family responsibility, so when a child who has a degree gets a stable job, they are more likely to support their parents and siblings and help their extended family.
 A child who finishes high school will also have these same values and responsibilities, but his or her resources and capacity may be limited.

-Students who obtain scholarships will also have safe housing and receive emotional and practical support while attending college.
-The initiative’s first goal is to grant five students with scholarships and build from here.
-Thanh Tazumi leads the initiative with support from Michael and Chelsey Wilkinson as well as on the ground support from Compassion and Mercy Associates Vietnam Country Director Mau Le.
+Students who obtain scholarships will also have safe housing and receive emotional and practical support while attending post-secondary.
+Thanh Tazumi leads the initiative with support from Mark Tazumi, and Michael and Chelsey Wilkinson as well as on the ground support from Mau Le and Kim Anh Nguyen.
+Mau Le is the volunteer field lead in Ha Noi and Kim Anh Nguyen is the volunteer field lead in Ho Chi Minh City.